gatsbywpthemes/gatsby-wp-themes/examples/ginger/README.md

 ### Permalinks structure

-This step is essentialfor your internal links to be mapped adequately from your WordPress site to your Gatsby one.
+This step is essential for your internal links to be mapped adequately from your WordPress site to your Gatsby one.
 You can configure your WordPress permalinks structure in `Settings > Permalinks`.
 Make sure to check the **Post name** option.